The Untamed Episodes 21 – 30 Synopsis

 Although Wei Wuxian doesn’t mention who exactly he’s talking about, based on the focus on Jin Guangshan’s desire to reinstate Jiang Yanli and Jin Zixuan’s marriage engagement at the start of the episode and ending the episode with Wei Wuxian expressing yet again his dislike of Jin Zixuan to Jiang Cheng after the above scene, Wei Wuxian is talking about Jiang Yanli and her feelings for Jin Zixuan.

 Jin Zixuan’s feelings towards Jiang Yanli is starting to become clear: he likes her, but is still too proud—possibly too embarrassed—to admit it.
 With the Baifengshan hunt on the schedule, Jin Zixuan is hoping Jiang Yanli attends the hunt to watch him.
 However, he seemingly isn’t ready to let her know this as he shows up at Lianhua Wu with the invitation but states it’s his mother, Madam Jin (Hu Xiao Ting), who wants her there.
-Fortunately for him, Jiang Yanli accepts the invitation, but without Jin Zixuan being open about his intentions and his feelings, his attempt to spend more time with her fails.
+Fortunately for him, Jiang Yanli accepts the invitation, but without Jin Zixuan being open about his intentions or his feelings, his attempt to spend more time with her fails.

 Out in the woods, Jin Zixuan tries to spend some alone time with Jiang Yanli with the appearance of it being under his mother’s suggestion, but it’s actually he who also wants to be with her.
 When Jiang Yanli declined a further invitation to Lanling Jin Clan’s private hunting grounds, Jin Zixuan was actually hurt, thinking she declined because she didn’t want to be together with him and not because she didn’t like hunts.
 Had Jin Zixuan read a little more into her response to the invitation, it wasn’t a “no”.
 It was “no need to trouble yourself”.
 So, it’s not that she didn’t want to be with him, it’s because she thinks he’s being forced to spend time with her.